Business Tip for Culture Makers #421: Ditch the Makeover Myth

-One of the things I worry about, as a feminist marketer and a feminist entrepreneur living in a world increasingly dominated by right-wing mindsets and authoritarian politics, is the way our online business models depend on manufacturing authority — often by signalling privilege, wealth or social status.
+One of the things I worry about, as a progressive, pro-democracy, pro-human rights, culture-making entrepreneur living in a world increasingly dominated by right-wing mindsets and authoritarian politics, is the way our online business models depend on manufacturing authority — often by signalling privilege, wealth or social status.

 To me, that looks a lot like using the spoils of oppression to create personal profit.